willmcgugan/willmcgugan.github.io/_posts/2025-07-24-streaming-markdown.md

 You can consider the blocks prior to the last to be finalized.

 This observation lead me to working on an optimization to avoid removing and re-creating these finalized blocks.
-But there was a sticking point.
-It turns out that the very last block can change its type when you add new content.
+But there was a sticking point: the last block can change its type when you add new content.
 Consider a table where the first tokens add the headers to the table.
 The parser considers that text to be a simple paragraph block up until the entire row has arrived, and then all-of-a-sudden the paragraph becomes a table.
 Once I took that into account, it worked.